The Welsh town named best place in UK to retire

 Llandudno’s residents also describe it as an exceptionally safe town, with Ray, an 80-year-old retiree telling The Telegraph: “Living here is like going back 50 years.
 The older ladies still dress nicely.
 You can go out for walks after dark.
 There are no rough gangs going around swearing and fighting.”

-Llandudno also made it onto the Which guide for cheapest seaside holidays, praised particularly for its affordable fish and chips.
+Llandudno has previously made it onto the Which guide for cheapest seaside holidays, particularly for its affordable fish and chips.

 However, when it comes to purchasing a property, the town actually has some of the highest asking prices in north Wales according to a report from Online Marketing Surgery and Cardinal Steels.